gbajaj/reelly/README.md

 ## 🛠️ Key Technologies & Architecture

-This skeleton project comes pre-configured with the following modern Android technologies and architectural choices:
+This project is follows the modern Android technologies and architectural choices:

 * **Kotlin:** The primary programming language for concise and expressive Android development.
 * **Jetpack Compose:** Google's modern toolkit for building native Android UI.
 The project provides basic UI composables for handling various data states.